 What really shines through though is a level of clarity that not only pips its rivals, such as the Rega Elex-R, but also makes them appear a touch cloudy.
 It is one thing beating this talented Rega amp for timing and dynamics, but to offer a more polished, insightful, even more mature presentation is a real turn up for the books.

-The Cambridge Audio CXA81 sets a new baseline for thousand-pound integrated amps.
+The Cambridge Audio CXA81 sets a new baseline for integrated amps at this level.
 It’s a rare product that has the ability to make us switch off our reviewing brain and simply let us be wowed by the music.
 We only get to experience a handful of such products during the course of a year, and with the way in which the CXA81 disposes of its rivals, it’s fair to say Cambridge has created one of them here.

 And that’s only based on its sonic performance.
 Take into account its broad range of connections and features, and this is easily an amplifier that could last for as long as you wish – probably until you’re ready to spend a fair amount more on a significant upgrade.

 Things often move fast in the world of hi-fi, but great sound never ages.
-If you have a system to make the most of the CXA81, it’d be folly not to scrawl its name at the top of your list.
+If you have a system to make the most of the CXA81, it’d be folly not to scrawl the name of this two-time What Hi-Fi?
+Award winner at the top of your list.

 - Sound 5